 Field friction levels may be affected by a number of items, improper application or installation, product changes over time, or contamination.
 Contamination of the surface is common when cleaning compounds are not completely removed during maintenance activities.
 This new standard not only allows the friction levels to be measured in the field, but it can also be a valuable tool in determining the cause of friction levels that are too high or too low.

-To learn more about our friction testing services, please Contact us.
+To learn more about our surface friction testing services, send us a message.